ricardo774-774/rest-api-express/README.md

 # Rest Api Skeleton In Express

 ## Project Description V3
-This is a basic skeleton of a rest api project using express and handling user paths.
+This is an advanced skeleton of a project in nodejs and express, with complete cruds and many interesting sections like:
+JWT Creation
+Logs with google account
+validations
+Etc..
+I invite you to review it and use it in your personal projects, good luck =). project updates.

 Project updates:
-- Using google to authenticate users
+- New routes and search section in db

 ### Ejecutar en desarollo
 1. Clonar repositorio